CodeHappy01/Live-Projects-for-The-Tech-Academy/README.md

 # Skills Acquired:

-- Gaining more hands on experince Full Stack Develeopment with Python and the Django Framework.
+- Gaining more hands on experince with Full Stack Development in Python and the Django Framework.

 - Using Canva to create backgrounds, icons, and more!

--  Working with a team of others under the Devops work environment with Agile/Scrum methodologies where we had daily meetings and weekly code retrospectives.
-This experince defintely taught me alot of very valuble work ethics such as how to communicate effectivly with a team during developement that I will take with me moving forward in my coding jourey.
+-  Working and communicating effectivly with a team under the Devops work environment with Agile/Scrum methodologies where we had daily meetings and weekly code retrospectives.
+This experience taught me alot of very valuble work ethics that I will definitely take with me moving forward in my coding jourey.

  <p align="right">(<a href="#readme-top">back to top</a>)</p>